undus5/bashvirt/README.md

 2, create disk image file for the virtual machine:

 ```
-$ qemu-img create -f qcow2 disk.qcow2 -o nocow=on 40G
+$ qemu-img create -f qcow2 disk.qcow2 -o nocow=on 120G
 ```

-3, create or copy template script to the vm directory, there are comments documentation in the script:
+3, copy template script to the vm directory as launching script, there are detailed comments for all options:

 ```
 $ cp ~/bashvirt/template.sh ~/vms/win11/run.sh

+or

+$ bashvirt.sh tpl > ~/vms/win11/run.sh
 ```

 4, assume you have already downloaded Windows 11 and VirtIO iso images to